zhiruii/nba-mvp-predictor/README.md

 ## Key design decisions

+**Minutes filter:** Only players with more than 1,560 total minutes qualify.
+Advanced stats use actual total MP directly.
+Per-game stats don't carry total minutes, so the filter approximates with `G × MP` (games × minutes-per-game).
+Players near the boundary may pass one filter but not the other and are silently dropped by the inner join.

+**Binary label:** MVP = 1, everyone else = 0.
+The model is trained to separate the winner from the field, not to predict vote share or rank top-3 finishers.
+This keeps the problem well-defined and avoids label ambiguity in close races.

+**Era-appropriate games filter:** 49+ games for seasons before 2024, 65+ games from 2024 onwards.
+The NBA introduced a 65-game eligibility threshold for awards in 2024 — the model mirrors this rule so predictions are consistent with how voters actually behave.

 **Class imbalance:** Handled via `class_weight='balanced'` — penalises MVP misclassification ~165x more heavily than non-MVP given the 1:165 class ratio.

+**Evaluation metric — average precision:** Accuracy and AUC-ROC are misleading at 1:165 imbalance (predicting 0 for everyone gives 99.4% accuracy).
+Average precision focuses specifically on how well the model ranks MVPs to the top of the leaderboard, which is exactly the task.
+Evaluated via StratifiedKFold (k=5) to preserve the class ratio across folds.

+**Probability ranking, not binary prediction:** The model outputs `predict_proba` scores rather than hard `predict` labels.
+This produces a ranked leaderboard of MVP probabilities, which is more informative than a binary winner/no-winner split.

+**Team wins proxy:** Basketball Reference defines WS so that team totals ≈ team wins.
+Team wins are derived by summing WS across all non-traded players on each team.
+Traded players (team listed as `TOT`/`2TM`/`3TM`) are excluded from this sum because their WS can't be attributed to a single team — and as a consequence of getting no `team_wins` value, they are dropped from both training and prediction entirely.
+No traded player has ever won MVP, so this is an acceptable constraint, not a loss of signal.
+Absolute values are understated because bench players under the minutes filter are excluded, but within-season normalisation preserves the relative team ranking which is all the model needs.

 **Voter fatigue:** A 0.90x post-processing discount is applied to the 2 most recent MVP winners before the target year to reflect real voter behaviour.

-**Team wins proxy:** Basketball Reference defines WS so that every player WS totals ≈ team wins.
-Only non-traded players are summed to get the num of wins of their team (exclude team == TOT/2TM/3TM); traded players get NaN and are dropped since they are never MVP candidates.
-Absolute values are understated because the minutes filter excludes bench players, but within-season normalisation preserves the relative team ranking which is all the model needs.
-Added +0.0077 mean AP (+13% relative) over the baseline of 0.573.

 **Held-out target season:** The prediction year is never touched during training.
 Only seasons with a confirmed MVP are used for training.

+**OOB score as sanity check:** `oob_score=True` provides a free out-of-bag accuracy estimate during training without needing a separate validation split.
+It serves as a quick health check alongside the cross-validation average precision.

 ## Usage